blueimpact/kucipong/doc/api.md

 This response is a sample simple HTML for convenience.
 Some user may bookmark or share this URI and search engine also crawl this page, so do not include version number in the URI.
+I suggest the back-end Haskell program should read independent template file (e.g, `/static/coupon.html`) when compilation, which makes more maintainability for us.

 ```bash
 $ curl -G "http://$domain/coupon/${coupon_id}"